devyanshi-t/DemoOne/ReadMe.md

 # Deployment Details
-1.To deploy a VM we need to aasign it to a Virtual Network First.<br/>
+1. To deploy a VM we need to aasign it to a Virtual Network First.<br/>
 2. The azuredeploy template above first creates a Virtual Network with two subnets- Frontend and Backend Subnet.<br/>
 3. It also assignd Network Security Groups (NSG) to each of the subnets.<br/>
 4. The template defines the security rules for both of the subnets.<br/>